 Amazon connect contact center can easily support chat and phone channels out of the box, right from the Amazon connect dashboard itself.
 Amazon connect allows you to assign agents (inbound) to both web and chat channels.
 You can decide how many chats are going to be allowed per agent.
 Amazon connect also takes care of the fact that if an agent is currently answering an incoming phone call, they should not be assigned an incoming chat.

-It is not very difficult to integrate Amazon SES (simple email service) to Amazon connect either (although, there’s no real direct connection to it) Amazon’s pinpoint can be used to enable SMS sending capabilities – as of writing Pinpoint does not allow 2 way SMS conversations.
+It is not very difficult to integrate Amazon SES (simple email service) to Amazon connect either (although, there’s no real direct connection to it) Amazon’s pinpoint can be used to enable SMS sending capabilities – as of writing Pinpoint does allow 2 way SMS conversations.
+It does NOT (as of writing) allow porting your number into Amazon Pinpoint.

 For the email and faxes channels, we use a custom task manager application developed by us.
 This was developed using an opensource application (Nodered) since we cannot use our other favorite Zapier due to lack of HIPAA support.
 This helps us manage all our incoming faxes, emails – NodeRed simply listens for email and fax events, presents these as “new tasks” that our inbound agents have to handle.